What it means to be a P&A:

 Learn more about our areas of work.

-Investigations and Monitoring:
+Investigations and Monitoring

 One of the main jobs of a P&A is monitoring the conditions of facilities and settings that serve people with disabilities.
 When necessary, the team launches investigations to uncover and address abuse, neglect, and exploitation.

-Access Authority:
+Access Authority

 When Congress created the P&A system, it gave every P&A broad authority to access facilities and settings that provide services, care, and treatment to people with disabilities.
 Those locations include but are not limited to, schools, group homes, day programs, adult care homes, nursing homes, psychiatric hospitals, and residential treatment facilities.

 What does access authority mean?
 We can go in any of those buildings unannounced to check in on the people who live there.
 The people who run the facilities must allow us to come in and speak to anyone we want.
-We can ask questions and look for things that could hurt someone.
-And we talk to the staff about what we see.
+We can ask questions and look for things that could hurt someone, and we talk to the staff about what we see.
 Our access authority applies to both state-run and privately owned settings.